microsoft/BuildXL/Documentation/Wiki/Modules.md

 ## Module size guidelines
 How big should a module be?
 A module is intended to be roughly equivalent to a solution file: it contains closely related code and its validation.
 This could mean that one module contains anything from one team's code to an entire (small) product.

-There aren't any hard requirements for module size, but consider the following:
-* If multiple modules have a dependency on a small subset of a module, then consider splitting that subset into its own module.
-This can free BuildXL to build the subset faster and unblock its dependents sooner.
+There aren't any hard requirements for module size, but if multiple modules have a dependency on a small subset of a module, then consider splitting that subset into its own module.
+While evaluating the specification to construct the build graph this can free BuildXL to build the subset faster and unblock its dependents sooner.

 A set of module-level policies can be specified in order to constrain module dependencies.